linpengcheng/PurefunctionPipelineDataflow/README.md

     the warehouse scheduler uses Gantt chart algorithm to dynamically plan and schedule the workshop to complete tasks for global optimization.
+    - The task designer is an internal user who can correctly estimate task time, dependencies between tasks, and divide tasks correctly.
+    - If the task designer is an external user, such as the task designer of a cloud service provider, it is difficult to guarantee that they can do this.
+      - Traditional computer science uses preemptive multitasking to schedule tasks, forcing division of labor in resource competition, preventing inappropriate or long-term computing tasks from occupying resources and causing other services to wait for a long time. both service providers and external users cannot control and optimize tasks well, and lack certainty and predictability of task execution (path, timing, and results).
+      - If the method of manufacturing industry is adopted, the service provider will provide a list of various types of products (resource use rights),
+        Or to put it another way, if tasks cannot be standardized, then standardize various resource usage rights to the task level. and external users will issue orders to purchase products (resource use rights)
+        according to the needs of the task, and after the transaction is successful,
+        the resource use rights will be obtained to run the task , this active control is handed over to external users,
+        both service providers and external users
+        can better control and optimize tasks,
+        and help to enhance the certainty and predictability of task execution
+        (path, timing, and results).

   - It may not have an ordinary workshop, at this time it is just a data center
     (warehousing industry).